Giving

 Peter J. Weiller ’56

 "Freshman year, early fall: Professor Baird enters our English One section by climbing through the window of Appleton, throwing his hat in the wastepaper basket and sitting on the desk.
-We spent the remainder of the class redefining the window as a door, the wastebasket as a hat rack, and the desk as a chair.
-Lucky me, to have this brilliant and dynamic professor as my English One teacher."
+We spent the remainder of the class redefining the window as a door, the wastebasket as a hat rack, and the desk as a chair."